 That buttermilk crust with the bit of soda and baking powder, though, is pretty amazing.
-I;s say it’s really a game changer.
+I’d say it’s really a game-changer.
 It’s perfect!
 And this is exactly how I will make all my Chicken Fried Steak with Country Gravy from now on.
-And we kept the bit of onion in the gravy.
+And we kept the bit of onion in the gravy that Cook’s used.
 That’s a variation I can get behind; never say no to flavor!
 (Unless it’s thyme in the gravy, lol!)

 About Making Chicken Fried Steak with Country Gravy:

 Usually, Chicken Fried Steak with Country Gravy is made with cube steak.
 That’s my preference, but it’s not always available at the grocery.
 If it isn’t you can ask the butcher to run round steak through the tenderizer.
 Your other option is to use round steak and pound it just like you would for Swiss Steak, Rouladen or Pork Tenderloin Sandwiches.
 I detailed all the steps out on my post for German Beef Rouladen.
 Use a meat mallet or the side of a heavy plate.
 Sprinkle the steak heavily with flour and pound and pound, turn and sprinkle and pound some more.
 And when you think you’ve pounded enough, pound a little more.

 When breading, shake off the excess flour, then dip in the egg mixture and let it drip off before you place it back in the flour.
 Trying to build up your crust through heavy breading isn’t going to work and might make the crust bubble up, steam rather than being perfectly “crusty” and flake off in places, leaving bald spots.
 You just want a nice coating.
 Trust the process.